profsmith89/ctps/_sources/chap17.md

 ## Making the fit just right

 As we discussed earlier, we don't want to send the first model we get working to your sister.
 We want to vary how we build the model and send her the best one.
 If you continue in data science, you'll quickly learn that there are many choices you make in building a model and changing these choices affects the model's quality.
 Some of these choices are absolutes, like "I'm going to build a decision tree model."
 Others are like knobs or sliders, and you can use a little of that thing to a lot of it.
 In this latter category of choices, what's important is that you're looking for an amount of the thing that is just right.
-Technically speaking, the just-right amount creates a model that is neither *overfitted* or *underfitted*.
+Technically speaking, the just-right amount creates a model that is neither *overfitted* nor *underfitted*.

 Let's explore this idea with the `max_leaf_nodes` parameter to the `DecisionTreeRegressor` class, which is slider-like.
 This parameter limits the number of leaves the scikit-learn library can create in our decision tree, which you can think of as limiting the number of distinct house types in the decision tree.
 Your first thought might be, "Why would I want to limit the number of distinct house types?
 Wouldn't more be better?"
 Well, let's see!